fercodee/pokedex_app/requirements/search/search_feature.md

 [When] request query for pokemon name
 [Then] system should returns pokemons in search screen

-[Scnenario] Don't find any matching result
+[Scenario] Don't find any matching result